7 Signs You’re a Free Spirit

 7. Life inspires you and your attitude inspires others

 People may have asked you how you do it.

 “You’re always happy, you always have time for things.
 You are doing a million things, and you always make me laugh… how do you do it?”

 You probably don’t know how to reply, because your life philosophy is something you’ve come to over time.

-Sometimes, free spirits come out after being held captive.
-Their attitude may be a result of challenges, time and hard-earned maturity.
+Sometimes, a free spirit comes out after being held captive.
+Their attitude may be a result of challenges, time, and hard-earned maturity.

-Being free is an attitude you adopt with determination and perseverance, knowing that you may have to leave some things behind.
+Being a free spirit is an attitude you adopt with determination and perseverance, knowing that you may have to leave some other things behind.